 Watch this video for a simple explanation of biomimetic dentistry or read on for details.

 Biomimetic means to copy or mimic nature.

 Nature is our ideal model to imitate.
 The basic science for dentally mimicking nature is found in the BioMechanical characteristics of teeth.
-This is recent scientific and published information that ABD members learn from lecturers across the world.
+This is recent scientific and published information that Academy of Biomimetic Dentistry ABD members (including Dr. Bodie) learn from lecturers across the world.
 Our comprehension of what nature looks like and feels like is essential.
 Teeth move, bend and have physical dynamics of force that must be accounted for while re-making the tooth with nature as our guide.
 In other words, we can study nature’s properties of teeth so that we can better duplicate them.